-This article will discuss frequently asked questions relating to the processing time for both out-of-country and in-country applications, as well as the options available to you if you want to pay for the priority/super priority service (which will reduce the spouse visa UK processing time in 2022).
+It will also discuss the options available if you want to pay for the priority/super-priority service (which can reduce the spouse visa UK processing time in 2023).

-Are you applying from inside or outside the UK?
+Are you applying from outside or inside the UK?

 “Will we be making the application from outside the UK or inside the UK?”